 PEOPLE AND STORIES

 Training opportunities in the IT sector were often in short supply in Ghana.
 When Jeffrey Larbi-Akor discovered his passion for data science, he felt he was on his own at first.
-But thanks to the training offered by Digital Skills Accelerator Africa (DSAA), he now works as a data scientist and applies his enthusiasm for data analysis in small enterprises, associations and even in churches in his community.
+But thanks to the training offered by the non-profit association Digital Skills Accelerator Africa (DSAA), he now works as a data scientist and applies his enthusiasm for data analysis in small enterprises, associations and even in churches in his community.

 Like all true analysts, Jeffrey Larbi-Akor starts by analysing the problem: ‘There's a myriad of challenges in Ghana: Basically, there was a lack of education for young talents in the IT space for years.
 And in terms of the companies available, there are very few companies available and slow internet access.’
 The 27-year-old knows what he’s talking about.
 Like many young people in Ghana, he’s motivated and tech savvy, but with training programmes hard to come by, there was no way for him to develop his potential.